Lanceowesalot/nosql-challenge-Module-12/README.md

 ## 📝 Summary

-By the end of this bootcamp, you will:
+By the end of this project, you will:

 ✅ Understand the basics of NoSQL databases and MongoDB
 ✅ Know how to set up and interact with a database using Python